Section 3 Kernel Density Estimation in Practice

 ## [1] 11.58548

 R has a variety of different builtin methods to estimate bandwidths.
-See stats/bandwidth for a description.
+See help("bw.nrd0") for R’s built-in bandwidth selectors.
 For comparison to our result, we list here the bandwidths suggested by some of R’s algorithms:

 data.frame(